 Campus Centers & Groups

 Columbia has innovation hubs across the University and dedicated teams at each school!
 Get to know the resources that can help you on your entrepreneurship journey.

+A part of Columbia Startup Lab Morningside.
 Using a set of methodologies, called “human-centered design”, the Design Studio teaches students, alumni, and faculty an agile approach to gaining critical customer insights and integrating them into their products, services, and businesses.

 The Design Studio encourage innovators to delve into the needs of market segments, frame customer problems, rapidly generate prototypes, and build viable solutions.

 The Columbia Startup Lab in Soho is Columbia’s alumni entrepreneur coworking space, has been headquarters to over 329 startups and 448 Columbia alumni entrepreneurs that have raised over $94.1M in funding and $115M in acquisitions since it launched in 2014.

 The Makerspace is a Columbia University run workshop that provides a wide variety of tools such as laser cutters and 3D printers for students, artists, makers, creatives, programmers, scientists, and engineers to use, and provide a space in which they can work, share ideas, and collaborate.
 It is open to all current undergraduates, master’s students, university sponsored researchers, PhD candidates, university faculty, and university staff.